Smart-Solutions-Iceland/passi-public-documentation/docs/GraphQL/index.rst

 Almost every option from the site is available in a publicly documentated API for developers to integrate the platform into their own systems.

 The platform uses GraphQL to query and manipulate the data.
-The backend is hosted on `api.passi.is <https://api.passi.is>`_, but to query the server via GraphQL you should send the requests to api.passi.is/graphql.
+The backend is hosted on `api.passi.is <https://api.passi.is>`_.
+To query the server via GraphQL you should send the requests to `api.passi.is/graphql <https://api.passi.is/graphql`_.

 The documentation for the queries available in the backend can be found at our playground.
 The playground is hosted on api.passi.is/playground.
 On the right side of the screen you can expand "DOCS" and search through the documentation for what you need.